tradenly/Eth-Arbitrage-Bot/README.md

 - If testing out the *manipulate.js* script, you'll also want to update the **UNLOCKED_ACCOUNT** variable and adjust **AMOUNT** as needed.

-for additional help join our telegram group @tradenly#   E t h - A r b i t r a g e - B o t    
+for additional help join our telegram group @tradenly